inko-lang/inko/docs/source/getting-started/traits.md

 Inko uses nominal typing, so a trait is not implemented unless you explicitly do so using the `impl` keyword.

-A trait can only be implemented once for an object.
+A trait can only be implemented once for a class.
 If a method in a trait conflicts with that of another trait, the trait can't be implemented; requiring you to resolve the conflict somehow.